 Our amortization expense is based on the economic consumption and impairment of intangible assets.
-Our most significant intangible assets are related to our TECFIDERA, AVONEX and TYSABRI products.
+Our most significant intangible assets are related to our TECFIDERA, AVONEX and TYSABRI products and programs acquired through business combinations.
 Annually, during our long-range planning cycle, we perform an analysis of anticipated lifetime revenues of our TECFIDERA, AVONEX and TYSABRI products.
 This analysis is also updated whenever events or changes in circumstances would significantly affect the anticipated lifetime revenues of any of these products.
+Impairments are recorded in the period in which they are incurred.

-Our most recent long-range planning cycle was completed in the third quarter of 2017.
-The results of our TECFIDERA, AVONEX and TYSABRI analyses were impacted by changes in the estimated timing of impact of other alternative MS formulations, including OCREVUS, which may compete with TYSABRI, TECFIDERA and AVONEX.
-The outcome of this most recent analysis did not result in a significant net change in our expected rate of amortization for acquired intangible assets.
+Our most recent long-range planning cycle was completed in the third quarter of 2018.
+The results of our TECFIDERA, AVONEX and TYSABRI analyses were impacted by changes in the estimated timing and impact of other alternative MS treatments, including OCREVUS, which may compete with TYSABRI, TECFIDERA and AVONEX.
+The outcome of this most recent analysis resulted in a net decrease in our expected rate of amortization for acquired intangible assets, which was primarily related to higher expected lifetime revenues of TYSABRI.

 We monitor events and expectations regarding product performance.
 If new information indicates that the assumptions underlying our most recent analysis are substantially different than those utilized in our current estimates, our analysis would be updated and may result in a significant change in the anticipated lifetime revenues of the relevant products.
-The occurrence of an adverse event could substantially increase the amount of amortization expense associated with our acquired intangible assets as compared to previous periods or our current expectations, which may result in a significant negative impact on our future results of operations.
+The occurrence of an adverse event could substantially increase the amount of amortization expense related to our acquired intangible assets as compared to previous periods or our current expectations, which may result in a significant negative impact on our future results of operations.